Archive for the ‘April 6’ Category

 The Collect:

-Almighty God, you give us the joy of celebrating our Lord’s resurrection.
+Almighty God, with joy we celebrate the day of our Lord’s resurrection.

 through Jesus Christ, our Savior and Lord, who lives and reigns